ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/integrations/postgresql-protocol/overview.markdown

 ### Settings

 * PostgreSQL must be explicitly enabled in your [settings](../../server/configuration/configuration-options#json).
-* Add this line to your server's `settings.json` file to enable PostgreSQL:
+  Add this line to your server's `settings.json` file to enable the PostgreSQL protocol:
-  **`"Integrations.PostgreSQL.Enabled": true`**
+  {CODE-BLOCK:json}
+"Integrations.PostgreSQL.Enabled": true
+  {CODE-BLOCK/}
+* If your license enables **PostgreSQL Protocol Support** but not **Power BI Support**, enable RavenDB's [Experimental Features](../../server/configuration/core-configuration#features.availability) by adding this line to your server's `settings.json` file:
+  {CODE-BLOCK:json}
+"Features.Availability": "Experimental"
+  {CODE-BLOCK/}
+  If your license allows both features, you do **not** need to enable Experimental Features.

 ---

 ### PostgreSQL Port

-* To connect RavenDB, youur lients need not only its URL but also its PostgreSQL **Port** number.
+* To connect RavenDB, your clients need not only its URL but also its PostgreSQL **Port** number.
   By default, the port number is *5433*.
 * To use another port, add the following line to your settings.json file, with a port number of your choice:
-  **`"Integrations.PostgreSQL.Port": 5433`**
+  {CODE-BLOCK:json}
+"Integrations.PostgreSQL.Port": 5433
+     {CODE-BLOCK/}

 {PANEL/}

 {PANEL: Security}

 Allowing just any client to connect your database (via PostgreSQL or otherwise) without authentication is risky, and should in general be avoided.
+{WARNING: }
+If RavenDB is not set as a secure server, it will require no authentication over the PostgreSQL protocol.
+{WARNING/}

 To allow access only for authorized clients -

 * Set RavenDB as a [Secure Server](../../server/security/overview).
   This will allow RavenDB to authenticate PostgreSQL clients, in addition